fieldtrip/website/development/realtime/buffer_protocol.md

 called markers) from an acquisition device (e.g., an EEG amplifier) to one or more (analysis) programs in real-time.
 Hereafter, we will refer to both the acquisition part and the analysis part(s) as **clients**, and we do not distinguish between clients that mostly write and clients that mostly read.
-Since we explicitly wish to include Matlab scripts and other single-threaded programming environments as possible clients, it is apparent that we need some sort of buffering of data and events.
+Since we explicitly wish to include MATLAB scripts and other single-threaded programming environments as possible clients, it is apparent that we need some sort of buffering of data and events.
 The application (or part thereof) that does this is refered to as the